 This vast area of British Columbia encompasses wild Pacific coastline to the West and the rolling Cariboo Mountains to the East.
 In between are forests, lakes and golden plains against a landscape made for outdoor enthusiasts.
 You can hit the trail at one of the several guest ranches we can recommend, canoe the famous Bowron Lake Canoe Circuit, kayak the central coast region or land a catch along the Fishing Highway.

-The boundaries of the region embrace virtually every kind of terrain and climate so can offer ocean fjords, deserts, canyons, deciduous woodlands, alpine mountains and glacier ecosystems within its almost 40,000 square miles, an area bigger than Scotland..
+The boundaries of the region embrace virtually every kind of terrain and climate so can offer ocean fjords, canyons, deciduous woodlands, alpine mountains and glacier ecosystems within its almost 40,000 square miles, an area bigger than Scotland.

 And by way of contrast from its big, open skies and rustic reputation the Cariboo Chilcotin Coast can also offer sophisticated eco-resorts, championship golf courses and a wide range of cultural experiences.

-Travel thousands of miles of coastline in the Great Bear Rainforest, including secluded coves, fjords, inlets, pristine beaches and rocky shores, with opportunities to view bears, seabirds, whales and porpoises up close.
+Travel thousands of miles of coastline in the Great Bear Rainforest, sailing into secluded coves, fjords, inlets, with opportunities to view bears, seabirds, whales and porpoises up close.
 Welcoming First Nations villages offer a rich and storied heritage that residents are pleased to share.
 If you time it right, you may even witness one of nature’s most remarkable feats: salmon migrating back to their birthplace, to spawn in many of the rivers and streams on the Coast, throughout the Fraser Canyon and into the Cariboo and Chilcotin.

 The Cariboo, stretching from Lillooet and Cache Creek in the south to Hixon and Stoner in the north, is bordered by the Cariboo Mountains in the east and the Fraser River to the west.
 From arid grasslands, pine and aspen forests to tranquil lakes and rushing rivers, the Cariboo’s distinctive landscape is as diverse as its mix of recreational and cultural attractions.
 In a landscape seemingly airlifted out of an old western, the Cariboo of today remains firmly rooted in cowboy culture.
 B.C.’s Cowboy Hall of Fame and premier ranch and rodeo museum, as well as one of Canada’s largest rodeos, are all found here alongside the largest number of guest ranches in B.C.